spiffe/spire-tutorials/federation/README.md

 }
 ```

-Too see the stock market's SPIRE Server configuration you can run:
+To see the stock market's SPIRE Server configuration you can run:

 ```
 $ docker-compose exec spire-server-stock cat conf/server/server.conf